rehierl/node-tree-outliner/1-3-1-hierarchy-of-sequences/3-x-temp.md

 Note that the order of numbers within each sequence (A to E) corresponds with the order of numbers within the ordered set of numbers.
 Furthermore, sequence A is "identical" to the ordered set.
-Because of that, the numbers only have to be specified once by the "root sequence" (see below).
+Because of that, the numbers only have to be specified once by the "root sequence".

 Note that the left-to-right order of identifiers (i.e. A to E) to the right corresponds with the order of sequence definitions (i.e. the lines of `=`